micmejia/bible-dump/NKJV/Luke/Luke 22.md

 And a certain servant girl, seeing him as he sat by the fire, looked intently at him and said, "This man was also with Him."

 ###### 57
-But he denied [^g]Him, saying, "Woman, I do not know Him."
+But he denied Him, saying, "Woman, I do not know Him."

 ###### 58
 And after a little while another saw him and said, "You also are of them."
 But Peter said, "Man, I am not!"